Kotaimen/georest/doc/api_geo.md

 Access geometry part of a feature object.

-> Geometry of a feature is considered immutable thus cannot be changed after creation.

 ### Create a New Geometry

 Create a new feature with given geometry, with empty properties.